Vista Sands Solar Farm

 Solar energy can provide benefits far beyond climate change mitigation.
 In many cases, solar development offers additional benefits to the people and places hosting the project.
 These co-benefits include increased tax base, groundwater protection, increased landowner return, and habitat restoration.
 By focusing on the needs of the people, community, and environment around the solar project, the local benefits alone can be reason enough to support utility-scale solar.

-In Wisconsin, owners of large solar farms pay every year into a utility aid fund that is shared with the hosting local governments.
-When completed and operational, Vista Sands Solar will generate approximately $4.8 million in annual payments for local governments to use at their discretion.
-The increased tax base will provide additional support to schools and other community services.
+In Wisconsin, the state’s utility aid fund pays local governments hosting clean energy developments.
+When completed and operational, Vista Sands Solar will generate approximately $6.5 million in annual payments for local governments to use at their discretion.
+The increased tax base will provide additional support for community services.

 The project is also expected to generate: